dan046/100-days-of-code/log.md

 **Link to work:** n/a

+### Day 2: July 19, 2023

+**Today's Progress**: Officially started, refreshing JavaScript

+**Thoughts** Currently learned about the basics of JavaScript again to brush up.
+Remembered to identify code and running the code.
+Also learning about JavaScript numbers and math.

+Learned about the money problem (float) in JavaScript.
+It is advised to convert the dollars to cents to avoid inaccuracies when calculating float values.
+The order of operations and using Math.round().

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)